vidur-88/BookingVenues/README.md

-Please see this file in edit mode.
+Please see this file in edit mode because it is not showing all the things in read mode.

 This is simple booking application of hall or lawnns for events